 Sec.
-3. Reactivation. (a) A section of this rule that has been deactivated under this chapter may be reactivated only as provided by this section.
+2. Activation and Reactivation. (a) A section of this rule may be activated only as provided by this section.
+A section of this rule that has been deactivated under this chapter may be reactivated only as provided by this section.

-(b) Reactivation of a section of this rule may occur only if:
+(b) Activation or reactivation of a section of this rule may occur only if: